 The Pfizer/BioNTech vaccine does not contain egg or animal products.

-These are 2 different vaccines and as a parent or guardian you will be asked if you are OK with your child having each vaccine.
+These are different vaccines and as a parent or guardian you will be asked to give consent for each vaccine.